Alignak-monitoring-contrib/alignak-backend/docs/run.rst

 If an environment variable `ALIGNAK_BACKEND_UWSGI_FILE` exist, the `alignak-backend-uwsgi` script will use the file name defined in this variable as the uWSGI configuration file.

+If an environment variable `ALIGNAK_BACKEND_LIVESYNTHESIS_TSDB` exist, and its value equals '0' then the counters of the livesynthesis will not be set to the timeseries databases.

 system.d service mode
 ---------------------